kerberos-io/documentation/content/vault/getting-started/index.md

 - edge analysis.

 {{< figure src="account.gif" alt="One or more accounts can be created to secure your storage access." caption="One or more accounts can be created to secure your storage access." class="stretch">}}

+Find more information about accounts on [the accounts page](/vault/accounts).

 ## Media